BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Gradual Settling

-Now the dog starts coming back.
-Also, recall improves.
-Also, cues respond more consistently.
+The dog starts coming back.
+Recall improves.
+Cues respond more consistently.
 The reactivity that appeared at peak may start moderating.
 Small breeds typically stabilize earlier.
 Large breeds later.
-So this is when consistent training during the peak pays off.
+Consistent training during the peak pays off here.

 18-24 months